xoxor4d/t4-rtx/README.md

 <br>

-## Current issues:
+## ⚠️ Current issues:
-- changing resolution or anything else that requires the game to semi-restart might crash the game
+- changing resolution or anything else that requires the game to restart the renderer might crash the game
-  > use commandline arguments like `c:\path\CoDWaWmp.exe +set r_fullscreen 0` or edit your player config (`appdata/local/Activision/CoDWaW/players/yourprofile`)
+  > use commandline arguments like `c:\path\CoDWaWmp.exe +set r_fullscreen 0` or edit your player config (`appdata/local/Activision/CoDWaW/players/yourprofile`) before starting the game
 - captures taken with the remix runtime currently need to be captured in `USDA` format so that they can be edited with a text editor
   > see: https://github.com/xoxor4d/t4-rtx/wiki/Home-%E2%80%90-General-Tips-%E2%80%90-Troubleshooting-%E2%80%90-etc

-- the gun gets a little wobbly the further from 0 0 0 you are -> "fix" with following dvars:
-  > r_znear "40.0"
-  > too heigh values will cause wrong volumetrics (visualize with Surface Volume Radiance)
-  > too low values will result in wobble
-- if your map is mostly black, open remix and go to textures -> hover your mouse over the sky is and select the sky category.
-- effects will slow down the game (really depends on the effect and the amount - use `fx_enable 0` to disable effects completely)
+- effects will slow down the game (really depends on the effect and the amount - use `fx_enable 0` or `fx_cull_` dvars to adjust to your liking - marking certain effect textures as _ignore_ might help as well)
-- static models might look weird at times because motion vectors are not correct (remix issue?)
 - don't use shadermodel 2.0.
 The game itself does not support it.

 <br>